 If a company does not send any information as to why you were rejected, then email them back and ask!
 It never hurts to enquire, and any company worth working for will send you some feedback on your application.

-Searching for a new job can be daunting, but the fact you are already looking for advice is a good sign.
+Searching for a new job can be daunting for employability, but the fact you are already looking for advice is a good sign.
 If you maintain the diligence that you have shown so far by getting here, and follow my advice above, you should be able to work out and plan your next moves forward.